 Appropriately Uses Anti-Psychotic Medication

-This is the percent of patients prescribed antipsychotic medications.
-Antipsychotic drugs are prescribed to patients for a variety of conditions, such as dementia.
-Tragically, in some cases, excessive reliance on these medications may suggest that a nursing home is using these medications to subdue residents.
+This tells you the percent of patients who were prescribed antipsychotic medications.
+Antipsychotic medications are given to patients for a variety of conditions, such as dementia.
+Unfortunately, in some situations, increased usage of these drugs may indicate a facility is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This datapoint indicates the percentage of long-term residents receiving antianxiety medications.
+This figure is a measure of the percentage of long-term stay residents taking antianxiety drugs.

 Managing Depression Among Residents